-Later in his golf club design and sales business, Watson began to stamp "Far and Sure" on his clubs below his name as in the photo below.
-It is a well-known golf motto that has its roots to at least the 1681 match in Edinburgh when John Patersone and the Duke of York teamed to defend the Scottish origin of golf against two English nobles who claimed that the game was English.
+Watson was proud of his Scottish heritage and later in his golf club design and sales business, he began to stamp "Far and Sure" on his clubs below his name as in the photo below.
+It is a well-known golf motto that has its roots to the 1681 match in Edinburgh when John Patersone and the Duke of York teamed to defend the Scottish origin of golf against two English nobles who claimed that the game was English.
 The Duke (and future King) put the famous Far and Sure motto below Patersone's coat of arms over the house that was paid for with his share of the purse.
-Far and Sure is the motto of Royal Liverpool and Chicago Golf Club and has been connected to Scottish golf for centuries.
+"Far and Sure" became the motto of the Royal Burgess golf club, the oldest golf club in the world (1735).
+Then, of Royal Liverpool and Chicago Golf Club amongst others.